The 8 Best Dog Collars Australia: Tested & Evaluated 2023

 Just as a quick note, how do you know whether you want a dog collar or a harness?

-It depends on a few factors.
+According to our panel of independent experts, it depends on a few factors.
 Dog harnesses are great for small dogs who are susceptible to Brachycephalic Airway Syndrome.
 (1) This is when pressure is applied to your dog’s trachea because of the collar.
 Harnesses spread the pressure more evenly across your dog’s chest.

 On the other hand, collars can work better for walking if your dog is very comfortable with one.